Mahmoud-Ashraf/currency-converter-angular/README.md

 # Currency Converter

-React app to get rates of any currency.
+Angular app to get rates of any currency.

 ## Usage